apache/freemarker/README.md

 - Window -> Preferences
   - General -> Workspace, set the text file encoding to "UTF-8".
 (Or, you can set the same later on project level instead.)
-  - General -> Editors, set:
+  - General -> Editors -> Text Editors, set:
     - Insert space for tabs
     - Show print margin, 120 columns
   - Java -> Code Style -> Formatter -> Import...